Arthur Stewart Jr. -- St. Matthews

-Masks will be required for persons visiting the residence.
+Condolences may be sent to the family via: info@williamsfuneralhomeofelloree.com.
 Friends may also call the funeral home.
-Online condolences may also be sent to the family via info@williamsfuneralhomeofelloree.com.

 Post a comment as